 Virtually all ideas and techniques developed in modern acoustics and dynamics turn out to have musical applications.
 A simple example is the “tuned mass damper”.
 When the famous “wobbly” Millennium Bridge in London had to be closed because it vibrated too vigorously as people walked over it, a major part of the “fix” was to add structures underneath the bridge that are designed to vibrate at the troublesome resonance frequency of the bridge, and suck the energy out of that vibration.
 These are tuned mass dampers, and they are used in many other contexts: to protect buildings from excessive vibration in earthquakes, and to reduce the vibration of hand-held power tools, for example.
-They are also used as “wolf note eliminators” in cellos: we will talk about this in Chapter ?.
+They are also used as “wolf note eliminators” in cellos: we will talk about this in section 9.4.

 There are many other examples of musical applications of acoustical ideas and of vibration engineering methods.
 Shock waves are responsible for sonic booms from fighter aircraft or flying bullets, and also for the characteristic “brassy” sound of a trumpet when it is played loudly (see Chapter ?).
 The design of loudspeakers for good sound radiation at low frequencies is mirrored by the design of the bodies and soundholes of violins and guitars (see section 4.2).
 Sophisticated techniques developed to predict the vibration of complex structures like cars and satellites also explain the acoustical significance of the apparently decorative cut-outs in a violin bridge (see section 5.3).